johnjackoleary/cfi-commonplace-book/Filed/Sport Pilot Privileges and Limitations.md

 Basic [[Sport Pilot]] Privileges include:
 -   You can only fly when visibility is 3 miles or greater
 -   You can carry a passenger
--   You can fly in class E and G airspace
+-   You can fly in class E and G airspace, and fly unlimited distancss within the US
 -   You can fly aircraft that meet the definition of light-sport aircraft (LSA)

 Some limitations include: